 In order to raise additional funds to support our operations, we may sell additional equity or debt securities, including under the Sales Agreement with Cantor, which would result in dilution to our stockholders or impose restrictive covenants that may adversely impact our business.
 The sale of additional equity or convertible debt securities would result in the issuance of additional shares of our capital stock and dilution to all of our stockholders.
-For example, as of June 30, 2018, we had issued and sold an aggregate of 7.7 million shares of common stock pursuant to the Sales Agreement with Cantor, for which we had received net proceeds of approximately \$23.1 million.
+For example, as of September 30, 2018, we had issued and sold an aggregate of 7.7 million shares of common stock pursuant to the Sales Agreement with Cantor, for which we had received net proceeds of approximately \$23.1 million.
 In addition, on July 16, 2018, we completed an underwritten public offering of 7,272,727 shares of common stock, at a price of \$2.75 per share to the public.
-The incurrence of additional indebtedness would result in increased fixed payment obligations and could also result in certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions, such as minimum cash balances, that could adversely impact our ability to conduct our business.
+On August 7, 2018, the underwriters exercised in full their option to purchase an additional indebtedness would result in increased fixed payment obligations and could also result in certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions, such as minimum cash balances, that could adversely impact our ability to conduct our business.
 If we are unable to expand our operations or otherwise capitalize on our business opportunities, our business, financial condition and results of operations could be materially adversely affected and we may not be able to meet our debt service obligations.